Nuclear power in the United Kingdom: 2011 to 2016

 In April 2013, EDF's negotiations with the government over the strike price for nuclear produced electricity stalled.
 EDF's chief executive stated EDF was "in no hurry" to agree the strike price, and was unconcerned if the negotiations failed.
 Commentators believed it would take several months to reach a conclusion.

 The Office for National Statistics assessed that in 2015 the UK nuclear industry directly employed about 12,400 staff, though about 9,400 of those worked at Sellafield mostly on nuclear waste handling.

-In 2016 EDF and the UK government finalised the £92.5/MWh contract for difference for the building of two EPR reactors at Hinkley Point C.
+In 2016, EDF and the UK government finalised the £92.50/MWh contract for difference (linked to inflation since 2012 – £128/MWh in 2022) for the building of two EPR reactors at Hinkley Point C.

+The 2020s: possible financing solution and SMR revolution

+Regulated Asset Base financing model

+Following the abandonment of three large new nuclear developments at Moorside in 2018, and Wylfa Newydd and Oldbury B in 2020, primarily because the developers were unable to attract finance for the developments, the Nuclear Energy (Financing) Bill was introduced in the House of Commons in October 2021.
+It enabled the Regulated Asset Base (RAB) financing model to be used for new nuclear, whereby consumers finance a portion of the capital costs during the construction period rather than the developers, which will reduce the cost of loans and other financing.
+Consumers would not receive a financial return from their contributions, but would benefit later by having access to the electricity provided by the plant.

+The Nuclear Energy (Financing) Act 2022 came into force on 31 March 2022.
+The power and utilities executive at Barclays bank described the RAB model as providing "a high level of certainty and confidence and predictability for investors" and "structured to produce attractive, stable, low-risk and inflation-linked returns at scale".
+A Government Support Package would be provided to give investors protection from specified low probability but high impact risks that the private sector would not be able to bear including the risk of cost overrun above a remote threshold, disruption to debt markets, some risks for which insurance is not available, and political risks.